How long does it take to learn Italian?

 The U.S. Foreign Service Institute examined a group of native English speakers to calculate how long it took students to reach “General professional proficiency” or higher.

-They divided their findings into language categories based on the languages’ similarity to English, which determined how long it took learners to reach general professional proficiency or higher.
+The Foreign Service Institute divided their findings into language categories based on the languages’ similarity to English, which determined how long it took learners to reach general professional proficiency or higher.

-They estimated that the training required is 23-24 Weeks (575-600 Hours).
+They estimated that the training required for the Italian language is 23-24 Weeks (575-600 Hours).

-This might sound intimidating, but compared it with languages in Group 5 (like Chinese, Japanese, and Arabic) that can take up to an estimated 88 weeks to learn and you’ll feel relieved.
+This might sound intimidating but compared it with languages in Group 5 (like Chinese, Japanese, and Arabic) that can take up to an estimated 88 weeks to learn and you’ll feel relieved.